I never had to put up with whippet car sickness until we brought home our latest puppy. I didn’t know how lucky I had been.

 After a walk and a romp in the gardens, she was relaxed enough and I started to leave her in the parked car for increasing amounts of time so she began to consider the car a kind of homely and safe place.

 With a lot of time and patience my puppy became an accomplished traveler.
-We can now have full day car trips while she happily sleeps on the back seat.
+We can now have long car trips while she happily sleeps on the back seat.

 Ask your vet for motion sickness pills, a little pharmaceutical help can take away the discomfort and the anxiety that reinforces it, breaking a vicious circle.